 Tourists in Bohol typically have only two options when choosing where to spend the night.
 They can either sleep in one of the beach resorts in Panglao Island or rent a room in Tagbilaran City’s many hotels and pension houses.
 I decided to stay in Tagbilaran City since it’s cheaper and more convenient for my itinerary and just do a day tour of Panglao Island.
 It took a while to fish out tips online about public transportation in Bohol but I found out later on that exploring the island by commute is very doable.
 I recommend it to anyone who’s planning to go to Bohol and wants to save on travel costs.

-Starfish sunbathing at the white sand coast of Dumaluan Beach in Panglao Island
+Starfish on the white sand coast of Dumaluan Beach in Panglao Island

 I only spent half a day for my tour of Panglao Island by commute and was able to visit most of the islands’ major attractions.
 The afternoon was all the time I had since I went to the Tarsier Sanctuary in Corella town in the morning.
-If you’re planning on spending a generous time on the beach I suggest to spend the whole day for a tour of Panglao.
+If you’re planning on spending a generous time on the beach I suggest spending the whole day on a tour of Panglao.

 Intersection going to Dumaluan Beach